Wellgate Centre: 1970s-2020s

 In 1979, a year after opening, the Wellgate became the location of a bomb scare that resulted in the centre being evacuated.

 The centre was visited by Doctor Who actor Tom Baker and Coronation Street actor William Roache in November and December 1979 respectively.

 The Wellgate Market Hall opened in the centre in the 1980s and was popular among shoppers up until its closure in April 1999.

 In July 2013, it was reported that the owners planned to refurbish the centre, including construction of a 900-seat cinema.
 In March 2014, the BBC reported that an operator had been found for the proposed cinema, and that development work at the site was expected to take place later that year, taking 12 to 18 months to complete.
 However, the plan had been put on hold.

 The plan had been brought back in discussion in August 2018 as a new poll was conducted by Dundee City Council for the Evening Telegraph, Dundee's local paper which showed that a strong majority of people wanted to see the Wellgate redeveloped in the near future.

+In 2022, the Wellgate was purchased for £1.2 million by Belgate Estates however the sale fell through and didn’t go ahead.

 Future

-The Wellgate Centre was sold to a private investor in December 2021 on an online auction for £1.4 million, almost triple its guide price which was set at £500,000.
-Belgate Estates subsequently revealed themselves as the buyer in July 2022 but provided no additional information on plans for the site.

 In November 2022, Dundee City Council revealed plans to redevelop the inner city centre with the Wellgate included in the plans.
 Such proposals included redeveloping and repurposing the shopping centre as a leisure hub.

 Other plans included partially or fully demolishing the shopping centre where the Wellgate would once again be pedestrianised and returned to a throughfare similar to what the Wellgate was before the opening of the centre in 1978.

+Dundee and Angus College planned takeover

+In November 2024, Dundee and Angus College confirmed plans to repurpose the Wellgate into a new college campus as part of a ten year plan for the college which would see the closure of the Kingsway campus.

+As part of the development, the Wellgate Clock would be reinstated on the ground floor with the college classes on the upper levels.